 The consumption of energy is increasing day by day which causes imbalance in energy generation and its consumption.
 Energy conservation is a scientific tool provided to minimize the energy imbalance.
 For implementing and monitoring effectiveness of the energy conservation methods and proper use of electrical energy, its audit is must.
 To maintain the growth of development, electricity generation will be required, generation should be increased by proper mix of conventional and non-conventional sources of energy.
 But at the same time its conservation and audit should be done to increase the efficiency of electrical power system.
-Hence electrical energy audit and its implementation.
+Hence electrical engineers must have knowledge of various methods of energy conservation and concept of energy audit and its implementation.